miracle2k/webassets/docs/bundles.rst

   applied in the order in which they are given.

 * ``output`` - Name/path of the output file.
 All source files will be merged and the result stored at this location.
+A ``%(version)s`` placeholder is supported here, which will be replaced with the version of the file.
+See :doc:`/expiring`.

 Nested bundles